brochington/staction/USAGE_GUIDE.md

     *   Wrap `staction.init()` in a `try/catch`.
     *   Action calls (`staction.actions.yourAction()`) return Promises that can reject.
 Handle these rejections appropriately in your UI or calling logic.
     *   Inside actions, use `try/catch` for async operations that might fail (e.g., API calls) and update the state accordingly (e.g., set an error message in the state).
-*   **Use `passed` for Ephemeral Data:** If an action needs to return temporary data that shouldn't live in the global state (e.g., a newly created ID, a success/failure status for a specific operation that the caller needs immediately), use the `passed` map.
+*   **Use `aux` for Ephemeral Data:** If an action needs to return temporary data that shouldn't live in the global state (e.g., a newly created ID, a success/failure status for a specific operation that the caller needs immediately), use the `aux` data feature.
 *   **Middleware for Cross-Cutting Concerns:** Use middleware for logging, analytics, global error handling that modifies state (e.g., setting a global error message), or authentication checks.
 Avoid putting core business logic of a specific action into middleware.
 *   **Consider `initFunc` for Complex Initial Setup:** If your application needs to fetch data or run several setup steps before it's ready, `initFunc` (especially an async one that calls actions) is a good place for this.